 Ninja Hot & Cold Brewed System Vs Keurig

-Both of these machines make excellent coffee and excel in different areas.
-This makes it easy to choose one or the other depending on your specific needs and preferences in terms of coffee.
+Both of these machines can be used to brew hot coffee and cold coffee, and they excel in different areas.
+This special equipment makes it easy to choose one or the other depending on your specific needs and preferences in terms of coffee.

-The Ninja is the perfect choice for people who like cold brew coffee.
+The Ninja is the perfect choice for people who like regular coffee and cold brew coffee.
 It has a cold brew function and a special basket recognition system which makes the whole cold brew process really simple and easy for new users.